Hormone Testing: How to Test your Sex Hormones, Thyroid & More

 And how are you taking this hormone?
 Meaning are you taking it by mouth or are you bypassing the first pass metabolism by either injecting it into your body or letting it absorb through the skin?

 In most cases, it's often better to "mimic" regular physiology and biology whenever you are using hormones.

 And that means using bio-identical hormones and taking them through the correct route.

 When it comes to hormone testing there are many different types of hormones that you should look at.

-The problem with evaluating your hormones is that there are a lot of overlap between hormone systems and therefore symptoms.
+The problem with evaluating your hormones is that there is a lot of overlap between hormone systems and therefore symptoms.

 Let's say you are experiencing the non-specific symptom of fatigue.

 This symptom could be caused by a thyroid disorder but it could also be caused by a sex hormone imbalance such as low testosterone.

 This is compounded by the fact that your hormone systems often talk to each other and impact the performance of other hormones.